supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

     ![A column chart showing revenue by year](./images/DP500-1-49.png)

 7. Experiment with the charting functionality in the query editor.
 It offers some basic charting capabilities that you can use while interactively exploring data, and you can save charts as images to include in reports.
 However, functionality is limited compared to enterprise data visualization tools such as Microsoft Power BI.

-## Delete Azure resources

-If you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. Close the Synapse Studio browser tab and return to the Azure portal.
-2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp500-*xxxxxxx*** resource group for your Synapse Analytics workspace (not the managed resource group), and verify that it contains the Synapse workspace and storage account for your workspace.
-4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-5. Enter the **dp500-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, your Azure Synapse workspace resource group and the managed workspace resource group associated with it will be deleted.